 In February 2004, Liggett Vector Brands and another cigarette manufacturer entered into a five year agreement with a subsidiary of the American Wholesale Marketers Association to support a program to permit certain tobacco distributors to secure, on reasonable terms, tax stamp bonds required by state and local governments for the distribution of cigarettes.
 This agreement has been extended through February 2014.
 Under the agreement, Liggett Vector Brands has agreed to pay a portion of losses, if any, incurred by the surety under the bond program, with a maximum loss exposure of \$500 for Liggett Vector Brands.
 To secure its potential obligations under the agreement, Liggett Vector Brands has delivered to the subsidiary of the association a \$100 letter of credit and agreed to fund up to an additional \$400.
-Liggett Vector Brands has incurred no losses to date under this agreement, and the Company believes the fair value of Liggett Vector Brands' obligation under the agreement was immaterial at March 31, 2010.
+Liggett Vector Brands has incurred no losses to date under this agreement, and the Company believes the fair value of Liggett Vector Brands' obligation under the agreement was immaterial at June 30, 2010.

 In December 2009, a complaint was filed against Liggett in Alabama state court by the estate of a woman who died, in 2007, in a house fire allegedly caused by the ignition of contents of the house by a Liggett cigarette.

 Plaintiff is suing under the Alabama Extended Manufacturers Liability Doctrine and for breach of warranty and negligence.
 The plaintiff seeks both punitive and compensatory damages.
-In February 2010, Liggett filed a notice of removal to federal court.
-Plaintiff filed a motion for remand.
-A hearing occurred in March 2010.
-A decision is pending.
+In January 2010, Liggett removed the case to federal court.
+In February 2010, Liggett filed a motion to dismiss the case and plaintiff filed a motion to remand.
+A decision on both motions is pending.